-- Pharmacies can dispense medicines that are available only on prescription in most European countries, so you can consult a pharmacist for minor ailments.
+- Pharmacies can dispense medicines available only on prescription in most European countries, so it's possible to consult a pharmacist in the event of a minor ailment.

-- All this sounds fine, but although medical training is of a high standard in Greece, the health service is badly under funded and one of the worst in Europe.
-Hospitals are overcrowded, hygiene is not always what it should be and relatives are expected to bring in food and clean bedding for the patient - which could be a problem for a tourist.
-Conditions are better in private hospitals, which are expensive.
+- All this sounds fine, but although medical and surgical treatment is of a very high standard in Greece, the health service is badly under-funded, and nursing care is not up to UK conditions.
+Hospitals are overcrowded and relatives are expected to bring in food and even clean bedding for the patient - which obviously could be a problem for a tourist.
+Conditions are better in private hospitals, but these are expensive.
 All this means that a good health-insurance policy is essential.

 - Always take care what you eat and drink.
-Stomach upsets affect up to 30% of travellers, but the majority of those are relatively minor.
-Don't be put off trying the local food but do take simple precautions like washing or peeling fruit and vegetables.
-Tap water is safe to drink in Corfu but most people prefer bottled water.
+Stomach upsets may affect travellers, but usually in a very minor way.
+At your accommodation, take simple precautions like washing or peeling fruit and vegetables, just as you would at home.
+Tap water is completely safe to drink in Corfu, but most people prefer bottled water because of the taste.

-- In hot weather make sure you drink enough.
-It's a good idea to have a bottle of water with you.
-Avoid prolonged exposure to the sun.
-This is one of the biggest health risks here.
-You can get sunburnt surprisingly quickly, even through cloud.
+- In hot weather make sure to drink enough, so carry a bottle of water with you.
+Be careful of exposure to the sun - you can get sunburnt surprisingly quickly, even through cloud.
 Use sunscreen, sun block for lips and noses, and wear a hat.
 Remember to protect your eyes with good quality sunglasses.
-Avoid alcohol.

-- Avoid insect bites by covering exposed flesh, screen windows, use a mosquito net and insect repellents.
-One word of warning; you'll frequently find small electric devices in your room that heat a tablet which gives off a vapour which kills mosquitoes.
-If you use them, try to position them close to an open window or door as breathing in the vapour all night can give you a headache.
+- Avoid insect bites, especially in the evening, by applying insect repellants and by covering exposed flesh.
+Screen windows, and use a mosquito net if possible.
+You'll frequently find small electric devices in your room that heat a tablet to repel mosquitoes.
+These are very effective, but if you use them, try to position close to an open window or door, as breathing in the vapour all night may give you a headache.

-- Two other hazards are worth mentioning.
-Corfu Hospital is usually full of people whose holidays have been involuntarily curtailed due to coming off bikes and scooters, very often through no fault of their own.
+- Corfu Hospital is usually full of people whose holidays have been involuntarily curtailed due to falling off bikes and scooters, often through no fault of their own.
 If you rent a bike or scooter wear strong trousers, a good jacket and proper shoes.
 Just imagine the result of sliding along a gritty road in only a pair of shorts and flip-flops.
-It is law that all renters must now provide a crash helmet.
+By law, all renters must provide a crash helmet.
 Wear it.

 - Be aware that there can be strong currents around the island, especially on the west coast.
-Always supervise children in the sea and obey the warning flags on the beaches.
+Always supervise children in the sea and obey any warning flags on the beaches.